-You can integrate HacknPlan with GitHub in order to link commits to tasks automatically and display them in the task editor.
-This is very useful for tracking purposes since it allows you to easily find the list of changes done for a specific task, and also keeps you notified when it happens.
+You can integrate HacknPlan with GitHub in order to link commits to work items automatically and display them on the editor.
+This is very useful for tracking purposes since it allows you to easily find the list of changes done for a specific item, and also keeps you notified when it happens.

 The first step is linking your HacknPlan and GitHub accounts (unless you are already logged in with GitHub, then you can skip this step).
 Bear in mind you need to have administration rights on both sides (the HacknPlan project and the GitHub repository you want to integrate).
 Go to your user settings page (clicking on your avatar at the top-right corner of the application -> Settings) and then select Integrations from the left menu.
 There you can see a list of your current 3rd party integrations.
 Click on Link external account and then select GitHub.
 This should redirect you to GitHub in order to approve the request for authentication from HacknPlan.